-The IPCC 4th assessment (IPCCa) followed Nicholls and Lowe (2004) for estimates of the numbers of people affected by coastal flooding due to sea level rise.
-Nicholls and Lowe (2004) projected for the north Mediterranean region that an additional 200 thousand people per year could be flooded due to sea level rise by the 2080s relative to the 1990s for the SRES A2 Scenario (note this region also includes other countries, such as Greece and Turkey).
+The IPCC 4th assessment (IPCCb) followed Nicholls and Lowe (2004) for estimates of the numbers of people affected by coastal flooding due to sea level rise.
+Nicholls and Lowe (2004) projected for the North and West Europe region that an additional 100 thousand people per year could be flooded due to sea level rise by the 2080s relative to the 1990s for the SRES A2 Scenario (note this region also includes other countries, such as UK and Norway).
+For the North Mediterranean region, this figure is less than 200 thousand people per year.
 However, it is important to note that this calculation assumed that protection standards increased as GDP increased, although there is no additional adaptation for sea level rise.
 More recently, Nicholls et al. (2011) also examined the potential impacts of sea level rise in a scenario that gave around 4°C of warming by 2100.
-Readings from Figure 3 from Nicholls et al. (2011) for the north Mediterranean region suggest that less than an approximate 100 thousand additional people per year could be flooded for a 0.5 m SLR (assuming no additional protection).
+Readings from Figure 3 from Nicholls et al. (2011) for the North and West Europe region suggest that less than an approximate 1 million additional people could be flooded for a 0.5 m SLR (assuming no additional protection), with less than 2 million addition people flooded in the north Mediterranean region.
 Nicholls et al. (2011) also looked at the consequence of a 2m SLR by 2100, however as we consider this rate of SLR to have a low probability we don't report these figures here.

 The European Commission (2009) assessed the vulnerability of several European countries to SLR.
-The study showed that less than 5% of Italy's coastline is comprised of 10km long stretches that are below 5m elevation and that 1,704km is subject to erosion.
-The study also calculated that 42% of GDP is located within 50km of the coast and that 59% of the country's population live within this zone.
-Whilst these results suggest high vulnerability, a number of global-scale impacts modelling studies suggest that Italy may not face severe future SLR-related impacts, provided adaptation measures are in place (European Commission, 2009, Hanson et al., 2010).
+Their study found that less than 5% of this Spain's coastline comprises 10km long stretches that are below 5m elevation and that 757km is subject to erosion.
+The study also calculated that 22,866,485 people live within 50km of the coast.

 Recent results from the PESETA (Projection of Economic impacts of climate change in Sectors of the European Union based on boTtom-up Analysis) project have afforded consistent quantitative projections of the impact of SLR for several European countries (Richards and Nicholls, 2009).
 These are advantageous because previous European assessments have tended to be more qualitative in nature (Nicholls, 2000).
-Five of the countries considered by Richards and Nicholls (2009) are relevant to this literature assessment, France, Germany, Italy, Spain and the UK.
 The results show that while Europe is potentially highly threatened by SLR, adaptation (in the form of the two protection options considered) can greatly reduce these impacts to levels which appear manageable.
 The adaptation methods and costs assessed were the raising of flood dykes and the application of beach nourishment.
 Richards and Nicholls (2009) show that there are almost immediate benefits of adaptation, and the analysis suggests that widespread adaptation to SLR across Europe could be prudent.
 The assessment considered SLR projections from two GCMs, ECHAM4 and HadCM3.
 For each of these, SLR estimates for low, medium and high climate sensitivities were applied, and under the A2 and B2 emissions scenarios.
 To further quantify uncertainty, the upper and lower estimates of global SLR from the IPCC Third Assessment Report (IPCC, 2001) were also applied.
-The estimates of global SLR considered by Richards and Nicholls (2009) are summarised in Table 10.
+The estimates of global SLR considered by Richards and Nicholls (2009) are summarised in Table 9.

-GCM ECHAM4 HadCM3 IPCC TAR
+GCM EC HAM4 Hac ICM3 IPCC TAR

 SRES scenario A2 B2 A2 B2 A2/B2

 Climate sensitivity

 Low 29.2 22.6 25.3 19.4 9

 Medium 43.8 36.7 40.8 34.1

 High 58.5 50.8 56.4 48.8 88

-Table 10.
+Table 9.
 Global SLR (cm) for low, medium and high climate sensitivities at 2100, for the A2 and B2 SRES scenarios, that were applied by Richards and Nicholls (2009).